Terms & Conditions—Please Read Carefully

 Photographs or Pictures

-94. Optional excursions may be purchased 90 days in advance of travel via MyAccount.
+93. Optional excursions may be purchased 4-90 days prior to Tour State Date via MyAccount.
 Booking and cancellation conditions apply (refer to MyAccount terms & conditions).

 Exclusion of Liability for Optional Excursions & Activities